sbehnfeldt/attend/notes.md

 **TODO:** Correct value of namespace attributes in database and table elements, as necessary

 ### SQL and Schema Map
+Generate the SQL commands that will generate the database described in the XML schema

 ```shell
 .\vendor\bin\propel sql:build --config-dir=propel --schema-dir=propel --output-dir=propel --overwrite